The Human Conundrum

 I follow him downstairs,

-out of the lair yet the calling still blares,
+out of the lair yet still blares the calling,

 We left the caves long ago,